2008 Detroit Lions season: Week 5: vs. Chicago Bears

 Coming off their bye week, the Lions played a Week 5 Black and Blue Division duel at home with the Chicago Bears.
 The first game after the firing of Matt Millen, fans who had previously called for Millen's firing either booed the team or left early.

 The Bears put on an offensive clinic.
 After a field goal by Robbie Gould, a 9-yard touchdown pass from Kyle Orton to Matt Forte, and a 12-yard TD pass to Devin Hester, the Lions trailed 17–0 going into halftime.
-The onslaught continued in the second half, as Forté scored a rushing TD, and CB Charles Tillman scored a pick-six off Dan Orlovsky.
-Detroit's only score of the game came in the third quarter as rookie Kevin Smith scored on a 12-yard rushing TD.
+The onslaught continued in the second half, as Forté scored a rushing TD, and CB Charles Tillman intercepted a Dan Orlovsky pass and ran it for a touchdown.
+Detroit's only score of the game came in the third quarter, when rookie Kevin Smith scored on a 12-yard rushing TD.
 Another field goal by Gould added to the Bears' lead, a formality at that point.
 Rod Marinelli successfully challenged a fumble by Jerome Felton in the third quarter, review showing that Felton was down by contact before the fumble.
 However, Orlovsky was intercepted by Charles Tillman on the very next play.

 Jon Kitna started the game for the Lions, but after a poor showing in the first half, Dan Orlovsky came into the game at QB.
-Both Lions quarterbacks ended up with injuries, Kitna with back spasms and Orlovsky with his ankle, after the game.
+Both Lions quarterbacks ended up with injuries, Kitna with back spasms and Orlovsky with his ankle.
 The Lions only managed 185 total yards to the Bears' 425, and gave up 82 points in two home games, the greatest number of points given up in its first two home games since 1958.